CHI-CityTech/Collaborative-AI/README.md

 ---

-## Join the Meta-Project: Collaborative AI in BBS

-This OER is part of an active and ongoing **meta-project** organized under the [Center for Holistic Integration (CHI)](https://github.com/CHI-CityTech).
-CHI operates under five core principles:

-1. **Holism** – Integration across all disciplines and domains.
-2. **Meta-Projects** – Creating expansive, interrelated project structures.
-3. **Voluntary Participation** – Open access to contribute and collaborate.
-4. **Integration, not Reinvention** – Build on existing technologies and methods.
-5. **Scalability** – Designed to support large, interdisciplinary growth.

-We invite collaborators to:
-- Join us in expanding the [Blended Shadow Puppet (BSP)](https://github.com/CHI-CityTech/Blended-Shadow-Puppet) meta-project.
-- Contribute their own projects aligned with the BBS framework.
-- Clone this repository to create their own **Collaborative AI Curriculum**.

-If you're interested in exploring AI as a **partner**, not just a **tool**, we welcome you to help us shape the future of collaborative intelligence.

----

-## 📚 Citation
+### Citation

-> **Smith, David B., DMA & ChatGPT.
-(2025).** *Collaborative-AI: Curriculum and materials for exploring AI as a partner rather than a tool*.
+> Smith, David B., DMA & ChatGPT.
+(2025). *Collaborative-AI: Curriculum and materials for exploring AI as a partner rather than a tool*.
 Center for Holistic Integration / OpenAI. https://github.com/CHI-CityTech/Collaborative-AI

-> _This resource was co-authored through an iterative conversation between human and AI contributors._
+> This resource was co-authored through an iterative conversation between human and AI contributors.